Davaition/Youtube_Prod/README.md

 Several assumptions were made during analysis to manage data quality, regional inconsistencies, and temporal alignment.
 These are outlined below:

 - Incomplete Region Mapping: A small number of records lacked region or country identifiers.
 These were either excluded from region-specific analyses or categorised under a general "Other" label to prevent distortion in regional insights.
+Hence, the total views overall are 6M; however, the Regional Engagement Metrics tables' total views were 4.7, with “Others” being excluded as the cause.
 - Outlier Handling: Records marked with `is_outlier = TRUE` (typically videos with unusually high or low metrics) were excluded to avoid skewing averages and regional comparisons.
 These outliers often represent viral anomalies that don’t reflect typical performance trends.
 - Temporal Aggregation Limitations: Metrics were primarily aggregated at the monthly level.
 This may obscure short-term spikes or dips (e.g., campaign launches or viral moments), particularly when analysing subscriber trends or engagement bursts.
 - Time Zone Normalisation: Video upload timestamps and engagement data were not normalised to a single time zone.
 This could lead to slight misalignments in daily trends, particularly when comparing peak performance across global regions.